IBM/fiben-benchmark/CONTRIBUTING.md

 same approach - the [Developer's Certificate of Origin 1.1 (DCO)](https://github.com/hyperledger/fabric/blob/master/docs/source/DCO1.1.txt) - that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin)
 uses to manage code contributions.--->

-We simply ask that when submitting a patch for review, the developer must include a sign-off statement in the commit message.
+We simply ask that when submitting any changes for review, the user must include a sign-off statement in the commit message.

 Here is an example Signed-off-by line, which indicates that the